angudadevops/kubernetes-operator/README.md

 # Service Deployment Operator

 This Operator help you to deploy Application Deployment and Service on Kubernetes/Openshift Cluster.
-And this Operator built using [Operator Framework](https://github.com/operator-framework)

 ## Prerequisites
   - [Operator Framework](https://github.com/operator-framework)